karlskarlsonatkarldotcom/Terra-Mira-Public/README.md

 x here is moving you tile by tile within the y axis row, moving right from x = 0.  so x = 7 would have you skip 7 tiles to the right and land on the 8th tile.

 This is how gridspace is stored in memory.

-The scratchpad is basically the same thing; A* uses it to do its work and temporarily store its findings while it pathfinds without altering gridspace.
+Regarding the scratchpad, normally A* has to dynamically allocate during its processing.
+Dynamic allocation involves talking to the OS and searching for adequate memory.
+The size of my gridspace is explicitly known which allows us to pre-allocate a scratchpad of the exact needed size for A* to use instead of dynamic allocation.
+This avoids dynamic allocation entirely.

+Also because of the single allocation the scratchpad is one contiguous pieces of memory.

+Oh also it's flattened just like gridspace so directly checking a node is O(1) lol.

 # Sparse Sets
 ```